dvancuyk/sync-prototypes/README.md

 ## Current Notes
 TVP and save collections are the way to go.
 TVPs are quicker.

-Changes:
+## Changes:
- -> Change repository to do so at the end
+ * Change repository to do so at the end

-Tests:
+## Tests:

- -> Determine if using separate calls for Insert, Delete, and Update is faster or slower than using the TVP methodology
+* Determine if using separate calls for Insert, Delete, and Update is faster or slower than using the TVP methodology
-     -> Determine if parallel tasks are running, how each is affected.
+     - Determine if parallel tasks are running, how each is affected.
- -> Determine if using subsets of changed values is faster or slower than passing in all of the values
+* Determine if using subsets of changed values is faster or slower than passing in all of the values. __Subsets are faster.
+See phase 3 testing__
+* Determine how to schedule different components.
+	- What would the schedule payload look like?
+	- How would the scheduler load the components scheduled to run?
+	- How would the scheduler retain scheduled tasks that have run?
+	- Is there a way we can do all of this without having class definition exposion?